Objectives of the service

 The following key user needs have been identified for drivers of any vehicle with a trailer:

-The position information is provided as a service for annual license fees.
+The precise positioning uses RTK corrections in RTCM standard obtained from a local reference station (e.g. from ANavS) or commercial service provider via internet.
+The navigation system also uses Earth Observation maps being downloaded, e.g. by a smartphone.
+The position information is provided as a service for an annual license fee.
 The license also includes access to new software releases.
 ANavS also offers a calibration service for the sensors.
-The calibration can be performed by the end user based on a calibration software.
-The licenses can be purchased from ANavS and the software can be downloaded from a website.
+The calibration can be performed by the end user using calibration software.
+The licenses can be purchased from ANavS and the software can be downloaded from the ANavS website.

 The added value of using satellite navigation instead of terrestrial based assets is the acquisition of globally available, free, weather independent and precise (with appropriate processing algorithms) real time positioning and attitude information.

 The added value of using satellite imagery is to provide a map to the driver.
-The relationship between the current positions of the truck and trailer and the final parking position can be analysed from top view, which is especially beneficial if the parking requires a curved trajectory and/or there is a substantial tilt between the truck and trailer.
+The relationship between the current positions of the truck and trailer and the final parking position can be analysed from a birds-eye view, which is especially beneficial if the parking requires a curved trajectory and/or there is a substantial tilt between the truck and trailer.

 ANavS has developed in this project a low-cost positioning system for trucks that provides the position with centimetre level accuracy and the heading with 0.1 degree accuracy.

 Thereby, the positioning system supports both autonomous driving and advanced driver assistance systems.
 The system is particularly useful for reverse parking of long truck-trailer combinations as it provides precise steering wheel guidance information.